 If you have a disability, medical condition or learning impairment you may also apply for a reasonable adjustment in advance of your exam and prior to the advertised closing date for applications.

-How to apply for special consideration
+How do I apply for special consideration?

 - Download the special consideration application form (pdf)

-- Complete the form, remembering to check that the documentation is complete, current and certified where required.
+- Complete the form, remembering to check that the documentation is complete, current and certified where required

 When applying for special consideration, you must fully explain your situation on the application form, and detail how the situation has affected your studies leading up to the exam and/or your performance in the exam.